 There are a few turkeys on this album: Don’t Say Goodbye, Sweet Funky Thing (an Evelyn ‘Champagne’ King contribution), Never Gonna Give You Up (particularly dull).

 If You Need Me Tonight is a mediocre track, which would have been better suited as a b-side (if it wasn’t anyway).

 Final track, a standard cover of Amazing Grace really shines here.
 Eternal have some great vocal ranges, and this track really allows all of them to shine.
 A perfect, yet brief, ending.

-As for the album title, I can only speculate that it, and the title song, were inspired by the photographer who took their album cover photo: taking always and forever to get a good shot, that they all nodded-off to sleep through boredom.
+I can only speculate that it, and the title song, were inspired by the photographer who took their album cover photo: taking always and forever to get a good shot, that they all nodded-off to sleep through boredom.

 - POP RESCUE 2014 RATING: 4 / 5

 - 1993 UK CHART POSITION: 2, certified 4x Platinum by BPI.

 - POP RESCUE COST: £2.99 (from a British Heart Foundation store)